Posts Tagged ‘“dental pain”’

 7, big teeth and small mouth can cause crowding

-these are the main reasons there may be more if i think of more will post agian on this subject most of these can be corrected using some kind of brace or orthodontic treatment
+These are the main reasons there may be more if i think of more will post again on this subject most of these can be corrected using some kind of brace or orthodontic treatment

 Are you suffering health problems due to bad oral health ?